 - A menstruating female should also be barred from joining any hunting party lest her presence scare off the game.
 (In theory, prey animals will scent her blood, which will send them scurrying.
 Were this the case, the deodorants, soaps, and detergents used by any of the expedition's members would probably have long since put the wind up the tails of the hunted.)

-It was also viewed as a potent ingredient to add to a love potion or to slip directly into something that would be ingested by the lusted-for
+It was also viewed as a potent ingredient to add to a love potion or to slip directly into something that would be ingested by the

 Menstrual blood was viewed as possessing powerful medicinal qualities by some primitive tribes.
 The apron worn by a young girl during her first menstrual period was highly coveted by relatives who were anxious to wear it themselves, certain it would ensure good health.
 Other tribes believed merely touching a drop of menstrual blood could relieve severe pain and bring about success and wealth.